 Asthall Manor is an intriguing place – a Jacobean manor house surrounded by a garden, woodland and meadows that blend into the glorious Windrush valley landscape beyond.
 It is a private home that regularly welcomes visitors to wander its meandering paths, discover its secret spaces and connect with nature, art and each other.
+We often host special events, either in the Ballroom or in the garden.

 The garden was largely designed and planted by Isabel & Julian Bannerman in 1997-98, although we’ve let it evolve since then.
 Both house and garden have featured in several books and magazine articles.